-When donating stock to the Radcliffe Institute, alumnae/i and friends may take a standard charitable deduction for the mean fair market value of the stock on the date of the gift while also avoiding capital gains tax on appreciated securities.
-To make a gift of securities please contact the Harvard Management Company via e-mail or toll-free at +1 (866) 845-6596.
+When donating stock to the Harvard Radcliffe Institute, you may take a standard charitable deduction for the mean fair market value of the stock on the date of the gift while also avoiding capital gains tax on appreciated securities.
+To make a gift of securities, please contact the Harvard Management Company via e-mail or toll-free at +1 (866) 845-6596.

-To make a charitable gift by bank wire to the Radcliffe Institute for Advanced Study, please use the following information:
+To make a charitable gift by bank wire to the Harvard Radcliffe Institute, please use the following information: